rikulo/rikulo-docs/ui/Views/Fundamentals/Embed_in_HTML_Page.md

 The view will be then limited the given DOM element.
 For example, `view.profile.location = "center center"` will place the view at the center of the DOM element.

 > You can add different hierarchy of views to different DOM elements.
-[Here is a more complicated example](https://github.com/rikulo/rikulo/blob/master/test/TestEmbed.dart).
+Here is a more complicated example: [TestEmbed.dart](source:test).

 ###`v-main`